tsgates/arch-wiki-markdown/wiki/Prosody.md

     Run luac -p /etc/prosody/prosody.cfg.lua to check for any syntax errors in your configuration file.
 If there is no output your syntax is fine.
--   Check the log files
+-   Check the log
-    Log files are located in /var/log/prosody.
     Errors are only logged if there is a critical problem so always address those issues.
 If you think you have a very low level issue (like protocol compatibility between clients and servers with Prosody) then you can enable the very verbose debug level logging.
-The default configuration file has commented out lines to log debug messages to prosody.debug.
 -   Check permissions
     The Prosody package should add a new prosody user and group to your system and set appropriate permissions, but it is always good to